Seriots/Gomoku/README.md

 ### Front

-To setup the front-end, you need to install the dependencies and launch the server.
+To set up the front-end, install the dependencies, configure the `.env` file with the back-end URL in the `front` folder, and then launch the server.

 ```bash
 cd front